gbarthelemy/quarkus-kubernetes-example/README.md

 This script does the following tasks :
 * run registry:2 container (local image repository used by our local k8s cluster)
 * create our local k8s cluster named quarkus-kube using config for handling docker registry and portMapping
-* create Contour ingress controller
+* create NGINX ingress controller
-* create kind patch to forward the hostPorts to the ingress controller
+* create kubernetes Ingress component to redirect incoming traffic to our gateway service on port 8080

 ## 3. Setup Dummy service